Shiwa, Iwate

 Shiwa (紫波町, Shiwa-chō) is a town in Iwate Prefecture, Japan.
-As of 31 March 2020, the town had an estimated population of 33,090, in 12338 households, and a population density of 134 persons per km².
+As of 31 March 2020, the town had an estimated population of 32,147 across 11,368 households, and a population density of 134 persons per km2.
 The total area of the town is 238.98 sqkm.

 Geography

 Shiwa is located in central Iwate Prefecture, in the Kitakami River basin, south of the prefectural capital of Morioka.
 The Sannōkai Dam is located in Shiwa.
+Kōriyama Castle is located along the banks of the Kitakami River in Shiroyama City Park.